 Books:

-- Greedy Science: Creating Knowledge, Making Money, and Being Famous in the 1980s (Johns Hopkins University Press, forthcoming in 2025).
+- Greedy Science: Creating Knowledge, Making Money, and Being Famous in the 1980s (Johns Hopkins University Press, forthcoming 2025).
 This collection, co-edited with my colleague Michael D. Gordin, looks at the intersection of money and science in the 1980s.

 -